yuhangwang/GMP/README.md

 ```

 ### Quality verification
-See the CheckResults.txt for output of "make check".
+See the "QualityVerification.txt" for the output of "make check".